douroudous/OnThatNote/README.md

 ## Description

-Users can create and upload custom guitar tablature, as well as view and rate other tabs.
+Users can create notes and checklists.

 Heroku Link: